HandyBananaMan/GMESagaSaved/Superstonk/2021-07-05/DD/posts_markdown/TLDR__I_believe_inflation_is_the_match_that_has_been_lit_that_will_light_th...md

 [Any excuse to use this clip again makes my day... ](https://reddit.com/link/oe6i3l/video/gt4rvt8gzd971/player)

 Again, JPow believes this inflation is transitory and will drop back down to 2%.
-The Fed has been 2 steps behind on inflation and I think they are severely underplaying a new wild dynamic in this inflation madness—people and businesses are willing to pay these prices!
+The Fed has been 2 steps behind on inflation and I think they are severely underplaying a new wild dynamic in this inflation madness—people and businesses are willing to pay these [increased prices](https://www.reddit.com/r/Superstonk/comments/o59uyb/no_inflation_my_waffle_house_has_had_to_print_new/)!

 We have looked extensively at the record median prices in homes, but let’s consider cars for a minute.
 This is why I think the inflation game has changed!
 According to data from the [Bureau of Economic Analysis](https://apps.bea.gov/iTable/iTable.cfm?1921=underlying&isuri=1&reqid=19&step=2#1921=underlying&isuri=1&reqid=19&step=2) June sales for autos fell to 1.30 million vehicles, down 14.2% from June 2019, after a strong March, April, and May.